cvnlab/GSN/README.md

 ## Change history

+* 2024/04/28 - Version 1.0 of GSN released.
+Accompanies the bioRxiv preprint.

 [pre-release updates; early-stage testing]
 * 2024/02/25 - Completed port of matlab algorithmic changes to python.
 * 2024/01/05 - Major overhaul of GSN matlab functionality by incorporating the biconvex optimization procedure, other minor tweaks.